matthewy0987/COMM2216_SlackDocs/docs/EditProfile.md

 In this section you will provide both a text and audio guide to pronouncing you name inside your profile.
 ## Steps to Access Your Profile and Add Your Pronunciation
-To add anything you your profile, you will first need to know how to access it.
-These steps outline how to do so.

 1. Click your profile picture labeled with your *username* on the bottom left.
 <figure markdown="span">